Big commercial labs given priority for coronavirus testing equipment by feds - KVIA

 “Literally, every day, we’re counting our swabs and craving for more,” Butler-Wu said.

 It’s a similar story elsewhere around the country.
 In Washington, DC, the district’s labs are running at about half of testing capacity due to shortages of reagents, officials said.
-And the Hackensack Meridian Health network in New Jersey is doing only 500 tests a day even though it has the lab capacity to do seven times that, according to its chief physician executive, Dr. Daniel Varga.
+And the Hackensack Meridian Health network in New Jersey is doing 500 tests a day but is unable to ramp up in-house testing further due to strict allocation of testing kits, according to its chief physician executive, Dr. Daniel Varga.

 At the same time, three of the country’s largest commercial labs — Quest Diagnostics, LabCorp and BioReference Laboratories — told CNN they have sufficient supplies overall, with an association that represents them saying they were ready to conduct more tests.

-Note: CORRECTION: This story has been updated to accurately reflect Hackensack Meridian Health network’s testing capacity.